 I’m Rob Fahey.
 I’m a PhD candidate at Waseda University in Tokyo, where I study contemporary politics and political communication, and conduct research into the changing nature of political communications and electoral campaigning in Japanese democracy, including the emerging role of social networks.
-I formerly studied at the School of Oriental and African Studies at the University of London, where my thesis considered factors influencing public opinion towards capital punishment in Japan.
+I formerly studied at the School of Oriental and African Studies (SOAS) at the University of London, where my thesis was on public and media opinion towards capital punishment in Japan.

 I write fiction when I find time and motivation.
 The two rarely align.